-We lease facilities and certain equipment under agreements accounted for as operating leases.
+We lease facilities and certain equipment under agreements accounted for as operating and finance leases.
 These leases generally require us to pay all executory costs such as maintenance and insurance.
-Rental expense for operating leases for the years ended December 31, 2019, 2018 and 2017, was approximately \$13.0 million, \$10.9 million and \$9.9 million, respectively.
+Total lease cost for the years ended December 31, 2020, 2019 and 2018, was approximately \$13.5 million, \$13.0 million and \$10.9 million, respectively.

-As of December 31, 2019, our principal commitments were approximately \$22.0 million under various operating leases, of which approximately \$7.8 million is due in 2020.
-We currently expect that our principal commitments for the year ending December 31, 2020 will not exceed approximately \$10.0 million in the aggregate.
+As of December 31, 2020, our principal commitments were approximately \$24.4 million under various operating and finance leases, of which approximately \$10.2 million is due in 2021.
+We currently expect that our principal commitments for the year ending December 31, 2021 will not exceed approximately \$10.2 million in the aggregate.

-Our contractual obligations at December 31, 2019 are summarized as follows (amounts in thousands):
+Our contractual obligations at December 31, 2020 are summarized as follows (amounts in thousands):